anandijain/GolfModel.jl/README.md

 ## Todo:
-- units validation
+- make table for all clubs the three tiers of players
+    - simulate from csv of params
+- high quality velocity plots for different forcings, player types, clubs
+- high quality double pendulum frame snapshot plot (basically make video into a single image)
 - coefficient of restitution for the collision
-- compose both models heirarchally
-- fix model parameter values and IC to be realistic with actual golf, particularly club moment of inertia
-- for double pendulum, find the optimal IC to maximize the velocity of the ball on impact
+- drag and lift forces in trajectory model
+- block diagram Typst
+- club table
+- three tier player table amateur, rec, pro

 # Tier 2 todos:
 - use the MTKStdLib
 - figure out latexify the eqs
 - (do after composing models) add an effect that on the first collision, we reduce the velocity of the club by the correct amount
+- compose both models heirarchally
+- no point masses! particularly arm moment of inertia
+- for double pendulum, find the optimal IC to maximize the velocity of the ball on impact

 ## Done:
+- units validation
 - add coupling to ball collision, perfect momentum transfer
 - has_collided flag in system? how do we log it and plot it
     * "discrete variable" is what they call this